espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 where required of the arguments are automatically defined and resolved by the extension itself.

-In case the user wants more customized control, the basic arguments in launch.json are:
+In case you wants more customized control, the basic arguments in launch.json are:

 ```JSON
 {